Cripple Creek Jail

 Prisoners still serving their time

-Dark, unexplainable shadow masses have been seen moving around the last two cells of the first floor of the cell block, that was the men’s section of the jail.
+Dark, unexplainable shadow masses have been seen moving around the last two cells of the first floor of the cell block, in the men’s section.

 Near the spot where the prisoner died from falling from the catwalk:

-Witnesses have heard heavy breathing, near the spot where the prisoner fell to his or her death.
+Witnesses have heard heavy breathing, near the spot where the prisoner fell to their death.

-The main security door that separates the jail from the gift shop, have been known to fly open with a strong force behind it, caused by an entity still trying to escape, perhaps reliving a moment in his life.
+The main security door that separates the jail from the gift shop, have been known to fly open with a strong force behind them, caused by an entity still trying to escape, perhaps reliving a moment in life.

 The entity of a past male night jailer

-From her description of this man, they said that it was one of the night jailers who used to work in the jail.
+From her description of this man, they said that it was one of the night jailers.

 The entity of a little girl